+9779851068290 sales@nepalhiking.com

 Best Time to Visit Dakshinkali Temple

-The Spring (March- April) and Autumn ( September- November) is the ideal time to visit Dakshinkali Mandir due to pleasant weather.
-However, to get intense and closure understanding of our culture, visiting during Dashain festival is highly recommended.
+Due to pleasant weather, the Spring (March- April) and Autumn ( September- November) are the ideal times to visit Dakshinkali Mandir.
+However, to get a close understanding of our culture, visiting during the Dashain festival is highly recommended.

 Worshippers waiting in queue, covering themselves with umbrellas during the rainy season.